Habitat for Hope: Property

 The 48-acre Habitat for Hope property with a 4,000-square-foot home is located in Shelby Forest at 2041 Locke Cuba Road Millington, Tennessee.
 The main house houses a staff host family, and up to two additional families at a time.
 There are two bedrooms and a private bath (short term) within the home that are offered free of charge to family members that come to the area to help care for an ill child.
 There is also an apartment in lower level of The Refuge that can be used long-term basis by families with chronically ill children.
 Lodging is also provided in the downtown Memphis area, where Habitat for Hope maintains two fully furnished apartments.
 All of these living areas are provided free of charge to families who are in the area as a result of a serious illness of a child.
 Habitat for Hope services any family entering the mid-south for the treatment of a critically ill child.
 The Habitat for Hope properties allow families, regardless of size, to stay together in a home-like environment.

 Origin

 Mark and Mylissa Horrocks decided to found this organization as a result of their own personal history.
-When their daughter, Bella Rose, was diagnosed with stage IIIA Malignant Melanoma in 2003, the family was uprooted from their home in Florida to come to Memphis for treatment.
+When their daughter, Bella Rose, was diagnosed with stage IIIA melanoma in 2003, the family was uprooted from their home in Florida to come to Memphis for treatment.
 While the Horrocks family received support from their community back home, they realized that there were many families who relocated to Memphis for medical treatment that did not enjoy similar resources.
 Because of this, the Horrocks worked with many people, including their friends Rob and Ana Brennan, to create place of refuge for these types of families.